zekebarger/AccuSleep/README.md

 ## Description

 AccuSleep is a set of graphical user interfaces for scoring rodent sleep using EEG and EMG recordings.
+To learn more about the algorithms used by this software, please see our preprint at https://www.biorxiv.org/content/10.1101/813345v2

-If you have any questions about the software, please contact zeke AT berkeley DOT edu.
+If you have any questions about the software, please contact zeke (at) berkeley (dot) edu.

 ## Installation instructions